 Our most recent expansion of legal fireworks was in 2002 with Minn.
 Stat.
 Sec.
 624.20(c).
 This is when sparklers and the like became legal in Minnesota.
 There has been a recent effort to expand fireworks laws and our Governor Walz has stated that he is on board with signing the law.
 There is a 2021 bill in front of the House (HF 324) and Senate (SF 217).
 However, as of late May 2021, the law has not been expanded.

-Fireworks are illegal on public property.
+All fireworks (including sparklers) are illegal on public property, including parks.
 They are meant to be used on private property.
 Save your fireworks for home.
 Children cannot legally purchase fireworks.
 Bring an ID when purchasing.
 Any lawful vendor will ask for it.

 According to the Minnesota Department of Public Safety, “[t]he sale, possession and use of certain … consumer fireworks is permitted in Minnesota”.
 As we mentioned above, legal fireworks fall into three categories:

 - Sparklers – These can be wire or wood and cannot contain more than “100 grams of mixture” per sparkler.
 This will likely include any sparklers you can buy around here.

 - Cones and tubes that emit sparks, but stay on the ground.
 Examples include:

 - Fountains – cylindrical or cone shaped: produce a shower of colored sparks or smoke and sometimes a whistle.
 The “total pyrotechnic composition may not exceed 500 grams”.
 If you are only using one at a time, this will not be an issue.
 You could be outside the law if you stack the fountains together.